seagle0128/doom-modeline/README.md

 ;; Whether to use unicode as a fallback (instead of ASCII) when not using icons.
 (setq doom-modeline-unicode-fallback nil)

-;; Whether display the minor modes in mode-line.
+;; Whether display the minor modes in the mode-line.
 (setq doom-modeline-minor-modes nil)

 ;; If non-nil, a word count will be added to the selection-info modeline segment.